10 Helpful Road to Hana Tips For Maui’s Most Famous Drive

 DON’T: Stop randomly to take photos and hold up traffic.

 DO: Let others pass.
-Especially for locals who have driven the road countless times and aren’t trying to casually sightsee.
+This is especially important for locals who have driven the road countless times and aren’t trying to casually sightsee.

 DON’T: Drive too fast!
 Use extra caution around corners.
 The bends in the road are sharp and you should always expect oncoming traffic.